Skip to content

 Install and setup the OpenEnergyPlatform Application#

 Below we describe the manual installation of the oeplatform code and infrastructure.
-The installation steps have been proofed on linux and windows for python 3.6 and 3.9.
+The installation steps have been proofed on linux and windows for python 3.10.

 Tip